bbolli/plagg/README.md

 * Version 2.0, 2012-02-07
   - Add option -d to define the newsdir instead of the second non-option argument
   - Add option -F to generate posts from a single feed URL
+* Version 2.1, 2012-02-09
+  - If the entry starts with a link, use it and delete it from the body
+  - Make tidying the entry body optional
+  - Gracefully handle OSErrors while calling tidy
+  - Add the missing "ignoredate" documentation

 5. TODO
 -------